Consultation on the Neighbourhood Plan Regulation 14 is running from 1st November to 13 December 2018.

-The Consultation comments have been assessed and amendments made to the plan having regard to the consultation responses received the plan will be submitted to WLDC during March 2017 prior to external examination and the final public consultation.
+The Consultation comments will then be assessed and amendments made to the plan having regard to the consultation responses received.
+The plan will then be submitted to WLDC prior to further external examination and the final public Referendum.

 If you have any questions you can email us using the email address firstname.lastname@example.org